León (Spain) in Photos

 We were meant to spend a week in León.
-Then the coronavirus hit.
-We’ve ended up spending over 3 months in lockdown in León which has given us lots of time to explore this pretty city.
+Then Covid hit and we got stuck here.
+We ended up spending over 3 months in lockdown in León which has given us lots of time to explore this pretty city.

 Lots of photos of León in this post.

 León Cathedral, officially Santa María de León Cathedral, is the tourist highlight of the city.
-It is an majestic Cathedral with incredible stained glass windows (I’ll have a post coming up on the Cathedral.
+It is an majestic Cathedral with incredible stained glass windows (a post on the stained glass of León Cathedral .
 It’s one of the most impressive Cathedrals in Europe).